 However, the potential use of anthrax as a biological weapon has increased fear of this pathogen.
-Spores have been prepared in very finely powdered form (weaponized) to be used as agents of warfare and bioterrorism (see Biological Agents as Weapons); in anthrax bioattacks of 2001, spores were spread via the United States Postal Service.
+Spores have been prepared in very finely powdered form (weaponized) to be used as agents of warfare and bioterrorism Biological Agents as Weapons Biological warfare (BW) is the use of microbiological agents for hostile purposes.
+Such use is contrary to international law and has rarely taken place during formal warfare in modern history... read more ; in anthrax bioattacks of 2001, spores were spread in envelopes delivered via the United States Postal Service.

 Human infection can be acquired by

-Cutaneous infection is usually acquired by contact with infected animals or spore-contaminated animal products.
+Cutaneous infection is usually acquired by contact with infected animals, spore-contaminated animal products, or soil-containing spores or rarely by injection from contaminated heroin in injection drug users.
 Open wounds or abrasions increase susceptibility, but infection may occur when skin is intact.
-Skin infection may be transmitted from person to person by direct contact or fomites.
+Cutaneous anthrax is typically not contagious, but in very rare instances skin infection may be transmitted from person to person by direct contact or fomites.

 Pulmonary infection (inhalation anthrax), caused by inhaling spores, is almost always due to occupational exposure to contaminated animal products (eg, hides) and is often fatal.

 The predominant toxins are edema toxin and lethal toxin.
-Protective antigen binds to target cells and facilitates cellular entry of edema toxin and lethal toxin.
+A cell-binding protein, called protective antigen (PA), binds to target cells and facilitates cellular entry of edema toxin and lethal toxin.
 Edema toxin causes massive local edema.
 Lethal toxin triggers a massive release of cytokines from macrophages, which is responsible for the sudden death common in anthrax infections.

-Most patients present within 1 to 6 days of exposure, but for inhalation anthrax, the incubation period can be > 6 wk.
+Most patients with anthrax present within 1 to 6 days of exposure, but for inhalation anthrax, the incubation period can be > 6 weeks.